Bale Packaging

 The cotton industry has developed a Permanent Bale Identification (PBI) system that enables a unique number and standard barcode to accompany a bale of cotton from the gin to the textile mill.
 This document is intended to provide you with the details of the PBI system as well as define AMS requirements for the Classing Identification Coupon, which accompanies the tag placed on the bale by the gin.

-Permanent Bale ID Tag Update
+Permanent Bale ID Tag Numbering System

 The cotton industry has developed a Permanent Bale Identification (PBI) system that enables a unique number and standard barcode to accompany a bale of cotton from the gin to the textile mill.
 The success of the PBI system is based on the principle that all numbers will be unique across multiple years.
 Even though you can repeat your numbering series after five years, it is a better business practice to continue adding unused PBI numbers to your series.